mossprescott/pynand/README.md

 your new chip's instruction format.
 One way to do that is to implement a new VM-assembly translator, and find some VM programs to run on both chips for comparison.

+Some experiments can be found in this repo under [alt/](alt/README.md).

 ### Your Language